mobily-enterprises/jsonreststores/README.md

 **IMPORTANT: Database functions**
  * `allDbFetch( req, cb )` (fetch a document based on `req`)
  * `allDbExtrapolateDoc( fullDoc, req, cb )`(from the fetched document, extrapolate the data you actually want)
- * `getDbQuery( req, res, sortBy, ranges, filters )` (executes the query; this is the only DB function that needs to handle the response)
+ * `getDbQuery( req, res, next, sortBy, ranges, filters )` (executes the query; this is the only DB function that needs to handle the response)
  * `putDbInsert( body, req, cb )`(inserts a record in the DB after a PUT)
  * `putDbUpdate( body, req, doc, fullDoc, cb )`(updates a record in the DB after a PUT)
  * `postDbInsertNoId( body, req, cb )`(adds a new record to the DB; a new ID will be created)